dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/model-debugging/README.md

 - "Fairness indicators" scales
 - Has been built on top of the TensorFlow Model Analysis framework.
 - It's important to remember that human societies are extremely complex.
 Understanding people and their social identities, social structures, and cultural systems are each huge fields of open research.
-- ay special attention to slices of data that deal with sensitive characteristics such as race, ethnicity, gender, nationality, incomes, sexual orientation, and disability status.
+- Pay special attention to slices of data that deal with sensitive characteristics such as race, ethnicity, gender, nationality, incomes, sexual orientation, and disability status.
+    - slicing helps reduce the batch size over which you compute performance, it biases the sample towards your selection criteria.
+    -
 ## Measuring Fairness
 - +/- Rates
   - These metrics help with understanding demographic parody, the equality of outcomes, which should be equal across subgroups.